itsmiki/aws-solutions-architect-associate-saa-c03/notes.md

 - Server-side encryption - set the default encryption option on a bucket.
 - Client-side encryption - encrypt the data on the client side before you upload it to Amazon S3.

-### Use cases
-- Store and distribute web content and media
-- Host static website
-- Data store for computation and analytics
-- Back up and archive critical data

 ### ![Static Badge](https://img.shields.io/badge/Best%20Practise-blue) Versioning
 Versioning is a method of keeping multiple variants of an object in the same bucket.
 You can use versioning to preserve, retrieve, and restore every version of every object stored in an S3 bucket.
 Buckets can be in one of three states: unversioned (the default), versioning-enabled, or versioning-suspended.
 After you enable versioning for a bucket, you can never change it to an unversionedstate.
 You can, however, suspend versioning on that bucket.